zachowj/hass-node-red/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Companion Component to [node-red-contrib-home-assistant-websocket](https://github.com/zachowj/node-red-contrib-home-assistant-websocket) to integrate Node-RED with Home Assistant._
+_Companion Component to [node-red-contrib-home-assistant-websocket](https://github.com/zachowj/node-red-contrib-home-assistant-websocket) for seamless integration of Node-RED with Home Assistant._

+## Overview

+The Node-RED Companion Integration bridges Node-RED and Home Assistant, allowing you to manage Home Assistant entities and automations directly from Node-RED.
+This integration enhances your smart home automation setup by enabling dynamic interaction between these two powerful tools.

-## Features
+## Key Features

+- **Entity Management:**
-- Create and update entities from Node-RED
+  - Create and update Home Assistant entities from Node-RED, including:
+    - Binary Sensors
-  - binary sensor
+    - Buttons
-  - button
+    - Numbers
-  - number
+    - Selects
-  - select
+    - Sensors
-  - sensor
+    - Switches
-  - switch
+    - Text fields
-  - text
+- **Flow Control:**
-- Disable and enable Node-RED flows from Home Assistant UI
+  - Enable or disable Node-RED flows directly from the Home Assistant UI.
+- **Webhooks:**
-- Create Home Assistant webhooks and handle them in Node-RED
+  - Create and manage Home Assistant webhooks, with handling in Node-RED.
+- **Device Automation:**
-- Use Device triggers and action from Node-RED
+  - Utilize device triggers and actions within Node-RED for advanced automation capabilities.

 ## Minimum Requirements